Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Discussion

 \subsubsection{Implications of Ionization Condition Dependence}

-Ionization condition dependencies reflect the influence of the ionization source on the emissivities, the dust-to-gas ratio, and the PAH-to-dust ratio.
+Ionization condition dependencies reflect the influence of the ionization source on the effective emissivities, the dust-to-gas ratio, and the PAH-to-dust ratio.
 The scaling relations observed in \HII-like regions capture these physical properties in typical star-forming environments.
-The steeper slope $\kKS$ in AGN-like regions likely results from the destruction of PAHs and dust under strong, hard ionizing radiation fields \citep[e.g.,][]{Zhou2023, Guo2025, Battisti2025, Liu2025, Fischer2025, Katayama2025}.
+The steeper slope $\kKS$ in AGN-like regions may be associated with the destruction of PAHs and dust grains under strong, hard ionizing radiation fields \citep[e.g.,][]{Draine1979_DustGrain, Tazaki2020_DustAGNa, Tazaki2020_DustAGNb, Zhou2023, Guo2025, Battisti2025, Liu2025, Fischer2025, Katayama2025}.
+However, the intense radiation fields and warmer dust-heating environments associated with AGN activity may also enhance effective emissivities of PAHs and dust, making the net impact of AGN activity on the MIR emission more complex.
+The relative contributions of these competing effects to the observed CO--MIR scaling relations require further investigation.
 In composite regions, in addition to PAH and dust destruction, variations in $\betaCO$ may also play a significant role.
 Evidence for $\betaCO$ variation comes from the observed changes in $\alpha_{\rm CO}$ and the $I_{\rm CO(2-1)} / I_{\rm CO(1-0)}$ ratio across different galaxies and within various substructures of individual galaxies \citep[e.g.,][]{Maeda2022, Luo2025, Keenan2025, Komugi2025, Koda2025, Sun2025}.